Blog

 Umeda Zeela

 A relatively new live house opened in 2013.
-The stage is designed 150mm high, ensuring good visibility from the back.
-The affiliated BASS ON TOP Umeda store is right next door, making the rehearsal-to-performance workflow incredibly convenient.
-Spacious lounge areas accommodate acoustic performances and DJ events.
+The stage is designed 150mm high so it's visible from the back.
+It's paired with BASS ON TOP Umeda store, making the flow from rehearsal to live performance seamless.
+The lounge space is spacious, accommodating acoustic shows and DJ events too.

 Umeda CLUB QUATTRO

-Originally opened in Shinsaibashi in 1991, relocating to Umeda in 2012.
-A prestigious venue carrying 20 years of history.
-With a 700 capacity and frequent major artist performances, many band members have this venue as a goal, making it a place where highly motivated partners gather.
+Originally opened in Shinsaibashi in 1991, relocated to Umeda in 2012.
+An established venue carrying 20 years of history.
+With 700 capacity and hosting major artists, many musicians keep this as a career goal.
+This is where you'll find motivated collaborators.

 Namba and Tennoji Areas — Hidden Gems and Distinctive Venues